Transport Canada 2022-2025

 Do an environmental scan and work with the Rick Hansen Foundation to assess the technical accessibility of some of our facilities.
 We will also identify gaps and best practices to improve accessibility in the workplace | Facilities | TBD | Ongoing |

-Work with property management companies and Public Services and Procurement to make sure that all current and new worksites meet our standard of accessibility | Facilities | TBD | Ongoing | The findings of the accessibility study have been shared with the PSPC (Public Services and Procurement Canada) property management team.
-This collaboration ensures that the property management team is well-informed about the identified gaps, enabling them to proactively address issues during site renewal.
-Specifically, the study has focused on highlighting base building deficiencies within the office space. |
+Work with property management companies and Public Services and Procurement to make sure that all current and new worksites meet our standard of accessibility | Facilities | TBD | Ongoing | We shared the Rick Hansen Foundation’s findings with the PSPC property management team.
+This work makes sure that they’re well-informed about the identified gaps, which will help them address issues during renovations.
+Specifically, the study focused on highlighting base building deficiencies within our office space. |

-Develop an accessibility testing policy and review it regularly | Service and Digital Group | TBD | Ongoing | We are in the process of developing a policy that is aligned with the current standards set by TBS digital standards and the Canada Accessibility Act. |
+Develop an accessibility testing policy and review it regularly | Service and Digital Group | Steady state | Ongoing | TC developed an internal testing policy that aligns with the Treasury Board Secretariat’s Standard on Web Accessibility. |

-Develop an accessibility guidance, checklist and documents for employees that are building or procuring information technology | Service and Digital Group | TBD | Ongoing | We have created technical guidance checklist, and best practices documents for the technical teams to follow how to support their testing and development work as it pertains to different areas of accessibility and required standards.
-We plan to publish this information widely in the Fall. |
+Develop an accessibility guidance, checklist and documents for employees that are building or procuring information technology | Service and Digital Group | Steady state | Ongoing | We’ve created a SharePoint site to store and share accessibility results and lessons learned.
+We also share this information with project leads and business stakeholders.
+Our accessibility testing policy, technical guidance checklist and best practices are available online.
+This information is also available to technical and development teams to support their work related to accessibility and standards. |

 Develop an accessibility training session for employees that are building or procuring information technology | Service and Digital Group | TBD | Ongoing | We have developed the training content.
-We are actively seeking a team within TC that can produce, script and record the training material with us. |
+We are looking for a team within TC that can produce, script and record the training material. |

-Collect feedback from people with disabilities both inside and outside of the department to learn about the barriers or roadblocks they face | All | TBD | Ongoing | Internal Communications collaborated with HR DIAT on the Employment Systems Review and promoted associated focus groups to increase response rates/participation; promoted the Accessibility Survey and National Survey on Accessibility in the Built Environment. |
+Collect feedback from people with disabilities both inside and outside of the department to learn about the barriers or roadblocks they face | All | TBD | Ongoing |

-Consult people with disabilities when we procure or build new information technology solutions to make sure that we include accessibility considerations in our business requirements. | Service and Digital Group | TBD | Ongoing |
+Consult people with disabilities when we procure or build new information technology solutions to make sure that we include accessibility considerations in our business requirements. | Service and Digital Group | TBD | Ongoing | We have consulted with outside parties that can provide PwD to test products developed by TC.
+We have not engaged in a contractual vehicle yet as we are still assessing how to manage that centrally. |

 Create a training framework that trains everyone involved in the procurement process on accessibility standards.
-This will help project managers and responsibility center manager's identify and consider accessibility at the start of a procurement process | Training and Learning | TBD | Ongoing |
+This will help project managers and responsibility center managers’ identify and consider accessibility at the start of a procurement process. | Training and Learning | TBD | Ongoing |

 |